GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 UPDATE NOTES (7/13/12 part 2)
 Added support for edges from a vertex to itself and for undirected graphs.
 Further revisions of the README.
 Future updates will focus on a sample method and more helpful commenting.

+UPDATE NOTES (7/13/12 part 3)
+I lied about the contents of future updates.
+This brings four new methods. deleteEdgeDatum() and deleteVertexDatum() do what they sound like, while deleteDatum() can be called to automatically call one of those.
+AddDatum() was also added, and it decides between addVertexDatum() and addEdgeDatum().
+I also updated the comments.
+Many of the testing methods have been removed.